matthewgdv/maybe/README.md

 Overview
 ====================

-Provides a Maybe class which serves as a pseudo-implementation of null-aware operators in python:
+Provides a `Maybe` class which serves as a pseudo-implementation of null-aware operators in python:

-* can be used to avoid common 'var if var is not None else handle_none(var)' structures
+* can be used to avoid common `var if var is not None else handle_none(var)` structures
 * Null-aware item access
 * Null-aware attribute access
 * Null-aware chained method calls